 Several years ago, I became friends with a young woman who was just getting started in real estate.
-She became a real estate agent, and then started learning about renovation.
-She bought her first house, flipped it, and made a ton of money.
-Thanks to some exceptionally lucky circumstances, and some serious persistence on her part, she ended up on an HGTV show about flipping houses.
-She appeared in several episodes of the show, because she was part of an often-featured investor team in Atlanta.
+She became a real estate agent, learned about renovation, and made a ton of money flipping her first house.
+Thanks to some luck and some serious persistence on her part, she ended up on an HGTV show about flipping houses, where she appeared in several episodes as part of an Atlanta investor team.

 House flipping is when real estate investors buy homes, usually at auction, and then resell them at a profit months down the road.
 Can you make money doing this?
 Yes.
 Can you make a lot of money doing this?
 Yes.
 But you can also lose everything you own if you make a bad decision.